 The thought of death makes many shudder, while others believe in the transience of earthly life, in the stoic acceptance of death and the benevolence of God.
 Despite all such varied perceptions and subsequent reactions, many individuals sustain a thought as to how they would like their last day on earth to be and how they want their funeral to be conducted.
 With affordable cremation services Boston, it is easy to see why more and more people are switching to cremation.

 So, what are you thinking?
 Maybe, you are on the fence to decide as to what way you should choose – the traditional burial or the modernized cremation.
 Both are difficult decisions.
 There are pros and cons to both.
-Don’t run by any single advice.
-Take your time and choose the option that you feel right for you and your beloved family.
+Take your time and select the option that you feel right for you and your beloved family.

 Today, the advancement of technology has brought better cremation equipment that reduces the body to its basic elements.
 According to a report by the National Funeral Directors Association’s (NFDA), the rate of cremation growth was 48.6% in 2015, and the rate is expected to hit 78.5% by 2035.
 The staggering increase in the cremation rate is indicative of its increasing popularity in the US.

 Cremation reduces the body to its fundamental elements within a few hours.
 In contrast, when you bury a loved one, it takes eight to twelve years for an un-embalmed adult body to decompose to a skeleton.
 If placed in a coffin, the body can take many years longer, depending on the type of wood used.